mikehaynes/WordSolver/README.md

 # Makefile
 Makefile uses GCC 6.2

-Command:   make   makes the release version of WordSolver
+Command:   "make"   makes the release version of WordSolver

-Command:   make debug   makes a version of WordSovler for debugging
+Command:   "make debug"   makes a version of WordSovler for debugging

-Command:   make clean   cleans out the files made by the Makefile
+Command:   "make clean"   cleans out the files made by the Makefile

 # Usage